DavSanchez/CaptivePortal/README.md

 and running in a snap!

 - **The users on your AAA manager and `./users/users.json` have to be the same!** The IDs don't matter provided they are greater than 0.
-Initially, their `isActive` value must be `false`.
+Initially, their `isActive` value must be `false`, as everyone is disconnected from the service at the beginning.

 - **Node.js and a few NPM packages.** This service uses Node.js with the Express and Formidable packages for the backend.
 You can install the LTS or the latest version of Node and NPM